UncleGrumpy/Moonlight_8266/README.md

 #### New Features:
++ Low battery waning.
+When the voltage level of the battery drops too low to produce accurate color the moon will turn red and fade up and down in brightness to allert the user that the battery needs to be recharged.
++ Improved web interface -- especially for small screens.
 + Save default color settings (including Rainbow mode) to EEPROM.
 Even though this board does not have a real EEPROM I decided to use the flash emulated EEPROM just to keep the hardware settings separate from the web pages that are stored on the LittleFS partition of the flash.
 + The web interface is now updated by the esp over websocket instead of directly from user input.
 This allows the moon to display the current color, even in rainbow mode.
 + Extended battery life by lowering the WiFi trasmit power.
-+ Improved UI -- especially for small screens.

 #### ArduinoIDE recommended settings:
   For extended battery life use 80MHz for the CPU Frequency.